 The program offers three interface options.
 First, the provided graphical user interface (LimsUI) allows the user to comfortably modify the material and injection parameters to run simulation and to view the simulation results.
 This interface is tailored to the particular needs of resin flow modeling.
 It allows one to accomplish most common operations, including creating of the distribution/racetracking channels and distribution media layers by point-and-click.
 It also automatically runs the simulation according to the most common scenarios.
 Second, the command console allows power user to fully harness the LIMS BASIC interpreter either by directly typing the commands or by using LBASIC scripts.
 This offers the user access to the full power of the simulation engine making it possible to model LCM process variations, introduce optimization and process control.
-Third, for those interested in utilizing the simulation engine in their own program, say for the purpose of optimization, there is a slave version and dynamically linkable library to be included in the user program.
+Third, for those interested in utilizing the simulation engine in their own program, say for the purpose of optimization, versions are available to connect LIMS to their program using dynamic link library (win32 only) or MPI interface, passing commands and results through buffers